whitneyburton/portfolios/students/1610-front/elijah-williams/2017-01-12-Elijah-Williams-Mod2F.md

 #### Feedback

+3.5 - No approach was taken that is counter to the spirit of the project and its learning goals.
+There are no features missing from above that make the application feel incomplete or hard to use.

+## Risk Taking and Creativity

+4 - Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature.
+The application shows evidence that the developers explored concepts and technologies outside the scope of the curriculum.

+## Design

+3 - The application has a strong approach to layout and content hierarchy, but typography and color choices are lacking.
+The evaluator has several recommended changes to improvement.

+## User Interface

+4 - The application is pleasant, logical, and easy to use.
+The application is fully responsive, and has clearly had special consideration around usability on devices.
+There are no holes in functionality and the application stands on its own to be used by the instructor without guidance from the developer.

+## HTML Style

+3: Developer solves structural problems with a balance between conciseness and clarity.
+Developer can speak to choices made in the code and knows what every line of code and every tag and selector is doing.

+## CSS/Sass Style

+3: Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of CSS/Sass is doing.

+## JavaScript Style

+3.5 - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+## Testing

+3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
+All functionality is covered by tests.
+The application has robust unit tests and makes some use of feature testing where appropriate and applicable.

+## Workflow

+4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

+## Accessibility

+4 - The application demonstrates an exceptional knowledge of web accessibility.
+The application has no aXe-core violations, is fully functional without using a mouse, and the application uses HTML/CSS to ‘chunk’ content into more manageable pieces.
+The application utilizes semantic HTML.

+## Code Sanitation

+The output from a code sanitizer (either JSHint or ESLint) shows…

+3 - Five or fewer complaints

+Keep an eye on changing the eslint or jshint rules and leaving comments to disable things.

 ##### Jeff Buss

 Similar to the feedback given to me, I would consider Elijah one of the most dependable, stable, and level-headed people I've paired w/ at Turing thus far.
 It's always a pleasure to work with someone who doesn't get unnecessarily upset when something doesn't work.
 That's literally our job at this point - fixing broken shit lol :) Elijah is able to keep his cool despite incredibly frustrating issues arising, which is a crucial trait in this field.
 Sometimes this can lead to mild complacency  and an "everything is fine, I'm cool with whatever" attitude (for lack of a better way to put it), but when need be Elijah always will speak his mind.

 ##### Chelle Tuerk